-Pressing the alarm bar area (including the alarms numeric indicator alarm massages opens the logs window.
+Pressing the alarm bar area (including the alarms numeric indicator or one of alarm massages opens the logs window.

 7.3.1 Active Alarms

 Shows the current system alarms, once the alarm cause is resolved it disappears from the list.